stashapp/Stash-Docs/docs/plugins/list.md

 === "Description"

-    Displays metadata about frequent scene partners, most prominent tags, etc. in your library, on performer pages.
+    Displays additional metadata on performer pages, such as their most regular scene partners, top studio, and total play duration.
+Requires Stash v0.27.0 or higher.

 === "Source URL"